Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Introduction

-Summarising, our contributions are as follows: \begin{enumerate} \item We introduce a new class of stochastic models with a wide range of applications across many areas.
-This class was previously ignored because of its intractability; \item We distill the approach of~\cite{Dieker2017} into a general framework that can be applied to a broader class of stochastic models; \item We apply this approach to stochastic networks with blocking, and show that it performs remarkably well. \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate} \item We introduce a new general class of networks of SLSs with a wide range of applications across many areas, which {has been} previously ignored because of its intractability; \item By extending the {first-phase} approach in \cite{Dieker2017}, we devise a {novel core iterative algorithm of our general first-phase approximation approach} that {supports} this new class of stochastic models; \item We apply {our} {first-phase} approach to two model variants within the general class of networks of SLSs, and show that it performs remarkably well. \end{enumerate}

 The remainder of this paper is organised as follows.
-Section~\ref{sec:Model} presents our novel stochastic network model and the relevant objective function.
-Section~\ref{sec:FF4SNB} provides an overview of our functional-form optimisation approach for stochastic networks with blocking.
-Section~\ref{sec:Experiments} demonstrates that these algorithms work well on realistic network examples under a variety of scenarios, followed by concluding remarks in Section~\ref{sec:Conclude}.
-In addition, Appendix~\ref{sec:opt} provides a general outline of the functional-form optimisation approach and Appendix~\ref{app:MAM} shows how to compute the objective function for a small Markovian network instance , which is used as a benchmark in one of our computational experiments.
+Section~\ref{sec:Model} presents our general class of networks of SLSs, including two canonical instances of this class of stochastic network models together with their corresponding objective functions.
+Section~\ref{sec:FF4SNB} provides an overview of our {iterative} functional-form optimisation approach for {first-phase solutions to} our general class of networks of SLSs.
+Section~\ref{sec:Experiments} demonstrates that our core algorithm works well on realistic network examples under a variety of scenarios, outperforming several benchmark approaches.
+This is followed by concluding remarks in Section~\ref{sec:Conclude}.
+In addition, Appendix~\ref{app:MAM} shows how to compute the objective function for a small Markovian network instance, which is used as a benchmark in one of our computational experiments.